 Ankylosing spondylitis (less commonly known as Bechterew disease and Marie Strümpell disease) is a seronegative spondyloarthropathy, which results in fusion (ankylosis) of the spine and sacroiliac (SI) joints, although involvement is also seen in large and small joints.

-There is a male predilection of 3:1 or more.
-It usually manifests in young adults, with the first symptoms becoming evident in the third decade, although up to 18% of cases manifest in the second decade.
+Traditionally it was thought there was a male predilection of 3:1 or more, however the gender predilection of the disease is a matter of recent debate and research (females may be under-diagnosed).
+According to some research men tend towards more severe disease 28.
+The disease usually manifests in young adults, with the first symptoms becoming evident in the third decade, although up to 18% of cases manifest in the second decade.

 - anterior uveitis (25-40%)